Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Pound garlic and chilies in a mortar until crushed.
+Start with this setup step: Pound garlic and chilies in a mortar until crushed.

 Before serving